eNMS-automation/eNMS/docs/automation/scripts.rst

 Netmiko configuration script
 ----------------------------

-There are two types of Netmiko configuration scripts:
-  - **"show" commands**: a list of “show commands” which output will be displayed in the logs.
-  - **configuration**: a list of commands to be configured on the devices.
+Uses Netmiko to send list of commands to be configured on the devices.

-For each type, the content of the script can be:
-  - ``text-based``: a list of configuration commands to be sent to the device.
-  - ``template-based``: the script is a Jinja2 template.
-A .YAML file containing all parameters must be provided.

-Finally, a **driver** must be selected among all available netmiko drivers.
+A **driver** must be selected among all available netmiko drivers.

 .. image:: /_static/automation/scripts/netmiko_configuration_script.png
    :alt: Netmiko configuration script